johnkeltz/tableau-profile-views/README.md

   }
 ```

-Now that we have our formatted data, graphing the data in c3.js is quick:
+Now that we have our formatted data, making a [bar graph](https://c3js.org/samples/chart_bar.html) in c3.js is quick:

 ```
 var chart = c3.generate({